Welcome

 Terry O’Banion was one of the most prolific and provocative writers in the history of the community college movement.
 His legacy lives on through more than 300 publications that continue to shape the field and inspire new generations of educators and leaders.

 Terry O’Banion (1936–2025) was a visionary leader and one of the most influential voices in the community college movement.
-In a 1998 survey of 11,000 higher education leaders, Change magazine named him one of eleven "Idea Champions"—leaders who set the agenda for all of higher education.
+In a 1998 survey of 11,000 higher education leaders, Change Magazine named him one of eleven "Idea Champions"—leaders who set the agenda for all of higher education.
 He was the only community college leader on the list.

 Over six decades, O’Banion was one of the most prolific and provocative writers in the community college world.
 He authored 18 books, 24 monographs and reports, 28 chapters, and 230 articles, and consulted with over 1,000 community colleges across the U.S., Canada, Japan, Australia, and the United Arab Emirates.
 As of 2023, readers from 133 countries had accessed his publications.
 In recognition of his impact, six national awards were established in his name.